tradersnow222/zksyncApprovalChecker/README.md

 ## Features

-- Connect to your wallet using MetaMask
+- Connect to your wallet using MetaMask or WalletConnect
 - Search for wallet addresses or ENS names
 - Display a table of token allowances
 - Select OR select all to revoke allowances